Streamside ~ Middlewood, Nr. Launceston, Cornwall.

 Once the baskets are in place and filled with stone the back is infilled with earth.
 This is a cost effective way to repair stream and river banks.
 The running water will not effect the construction as you work, unlike using mortars which usually involve temporarily re-directing the flow of the stream or river until the work has been completed.

 The life expectancy of gabions depends on the lifespan of the wire, not on the contents of the basket.
 The structure will fail when the wire fails.
 Galvanized steel wire is most common, but PVC-coated and stainless steel wire are also used.
 PVC-coated galvanized gabions have been estimated to survive for sixty years.
 Some gabion manufacturers guarantee a structural consistency of fifty years.

 On the opposite side of the stream from the gabion baskets, we re-built a small section of wall which had also collapsed into the stream, some steps and styles were added to gain access up onto the opposite bank.

 Gabion Baskets are not new, they’ve been around for millennia in one form or another.
-The Egyptians used a version made from woven ‘sedge’, a grass like plant, and filled them with sludge, these were then used to strengthen the banks of the River Nile.
+The Egyptians used a version made from woven ‘sedge’, a grass like plant, and filled them with sludge, similar to modern sandbags these were then used to strengthen the banks of the River Nile.
 Originating from the Italian word ‘Gabbione‘ meaning ‘big cage’, Leonardo da Vinci designed a type of ‘Gabion’ called a ‘Corbeille Leonard’ (Leonard Basket), and this was used for the foundations of the San Marco Castle in Milan, Italy.